 The tokens and the hero board are from Buy the Same Token, which is highlighted below.

-Encounter cards can be stored in the “Artist’s Case” from Hobby Lobby, which will run you $24.99 on sale (it’s almost always on sale).
+Encounter cards can be stored in the “Artist’s Case” from Hobby Lobby [try this link for the newer model if the other one isn’t working], which will run you $24.99 on sale (it’s almost always on sale).
 You can also look for coupons, which work online.

-The next step is to pick up a Broken Token insert (or any insert) for the case.
-As you can see with the above image that has all of Arkham Horror’s encounter sets (all deluxes and mythos packs), as well as standalone scenarios stored, there is plenty of room to grow.
+When building our solution, we picked up a Broken Token insert (or any insert) for the case.
+As you can see with the above image that has all of Arkham Horror’s encounter sets (all deluxes and mythos packs up to the end of The Circle Undone at the time), as well as standalone scenarios stored, there is plenty of room to grow.

 Spice up the original box

 Michael Lorenzo took the most economical route and used the original storage box, with dividers, to separate all of their cards.
 It’s almost full, but a viable option!

 You can find the horizontal dividers in the image above here, or dividers at the top of this page here.

 You can 3D-print your own core set insert, too.
 Or use this alternate insert file.

 Here’s another insert project for Rise of Red Skull!